 Whether you have 2 days in Budapest or a whole month, there really isn’t a bad time to visit.
 I have visited in the middle of summer as well as when winter was starting and both times were magical.

-However, there are busier times than others.
+However, there are busier times than others to visit for a 4 days in Budapest itinerary.
 The summer (June-August) is pretty busy with tourists as many people take holidays at that time.
 The weather is perfect with highs between 77-80ºF (25-27ºC) and lows around 58-61ºF (14-16ºC).
 While it may be an ideal time to visit for lounging in the city’s various outdoor spas, prices tend to increase for hotels during the summer.

 Conversely, the winter brings in far fewer crowds, except for the holiday season.
 Temperatures between November and February are between 35-47ºF (2-8ºC) during the day and 27-38ºF (-3-3ºC) at night.
 While you’ll find bargains and almost no crowds anywhere in the early part of the year, prepare for several people visiting for the Christmas markets that begin in mid-November through Christmas.